aerotron1/ISDB/README.md

 - Created the ISDB express app on vs code.
 - Sketched a model diagram for the schema.
 - Started user stories.
-- Deployed express App using Mongodb Atlas and Heroku - Removed unused code.
+- Deployed express App using Mongodb Atlas and Heroku

 2. What are you going to work on next